-Dealing with an abortion
+Dealing with mixed feelings and depression after an abortion

 However you’re feeling, the most important thing to remember is that you don’t have to go through this alone.
 Abortion is a common procedure in the UK, where one in three women will have an abortion by the time they’re 45.
-Thousands of women have experienced the same emotions you’re feeling.
+Millions of women have experienced the same emotions you’re feeling.
 If you’re down, there are places you can go for help.

 Preparing for an abortion